alexdiwa/cocobuds/README.md

 ### 4. Describe the network infrastructure the App may be based on. ###

 Our app is deployed on Heroku, a cloud hosting platform that provides a URL through which users can access a live version of the app.
-Heroku uses and is compatible with the same web server we used in development and testing - Puma - which connects (routes) the HTTP requests to our controllers, through Action Controller, and relays responses to the web browser.
+Heroku uses and is compatible with the same web server we used in development and testing - Puma - which routes the HTTP requests to our controllers, through Action Controller, and relays responses to the web browser.

 ### 5. Identify and describe the software to be used in your App. ###